-TV history was made 90 years ago this week, when on May 26th 1927 John Logie Baird publically demonstrated television over the GPO’s telephone network.
+TV history was made on May 26th 1927 John Logie Baird publically demonstrated television over the GPO’s telephone network.

 The signal travelled over 400 miles from London to the Central Hotel in Glasgow train station and was the world's first long-distance transmission of television pictures.